Snapchat Cheating Signs: The Hidden Red Flags

 Red Flags in Snapchat Notification Behavior

 How your partner handles Snapchat notifications is one of the most telling behavioral indicators.
-Notifications are the one part of Snapchat that is visible from the outside — from the lock screen, the notification shade, or the sound of the alert.
+Notifications are the one part of Snapchat that is visible from the outside — the lock screen, the notification shade, or the sound of the alert.

 Sudden Changes to Notification Settings